-Shown here are several screen captures from the 5-minute YouTube video I made during the workshop, titled “Succulent Art-to-Wear for Weddings, May Day and More.”
+These photos are from the YouTube video I made of the workshop: “Succulent Art-to-Wear for Weddings, May Day and More.”

-“If you can glue moss to it,” Katie said, “You can glue succulents to it.”
-Her method is based on the “moss and glue” technique pioneered by designer Laura Eubanks of succulent-topped-pumpkin fame.
+“If you can glue moss to it,” Katie says, “You can glue succulents to it.”
+Her method is based on the “moss and glue” technique pioneered by designer Laura Eubanks, who introduced the succulent-topped pumpkin.

-Such wearable art pieces will last a couple of months; spritz occasionally to hydrate the moss.
-Cuttings may root through the glue into the moss.
-Remove and plant them, if you like.
+These wearable floral art pieces will last a couple of months if you them spritz them occasionally to hydrate the moss.
+Cuttings will root through the glue into the moss.
+Remove and plant them later, if you like.

 It’s a great parent-child project (or grandmother-granddaughter).